 Once the oil is in the water, there are three ways to try to clean it:

-- Dispersal: Use chemicals to get the oil to disperse, called chemical dispersants .
-Some scientists think that the harm to the environment from the dispersants is as great as the harm from the oil.
+Dispersal: Use chemicals to get the chemicals to disperse.
+Some scientists think that the harm to the environment from the dispersents is as great as the harm from the oil.

 The total effect of the oil spill on the environment of the Gulf is not yet known.
 Oil is found in the sediments on the seafloor.
 Many people who fish or are involved in Gulf tourism were also impacted.
 Studies of the effects of the oil spill on people and animals will continue for many years.